RaphaelMonin/SMS_Spam_Filter_using_RNNs/README.md

-# SMS spams filter using RNNs
+# SMS spam filter using RNNs

 Using a dataset of 5572 SMSs labeled spam or ham.